-Precious Blood Sisters from throughout the United States gathered June 30 in Dayton for a Mass and banquet recognizing the jubilarians marking 60 and 75 years of religious life.
+Precious Blood Sisters from throughout the United States, as well as Guatemala and Chile, gathered July 1 in Dayton for a Mass and banquet recognizing eight jubilarians marking 25, 50 and 75 years of religious life.

-All of the jubilarians originally hail from Ohio and they have served in education, food service, health service, social services, pastoral ministry, community outreach and a host of other ministries.
+The jubilarians originally hail from Ohio, Arizona, California, and Valparaíso, Chile — and they have served in chaplaincy, community outreach, congregational leadership, education, food service, housing management, pastoral care and a host of other ministries.

 Congratulations and thank you to all of this year’s Precious Blood jubilarians.

 Born in 1925 in Cincinnati, Sister Berenice (M. Edward) Janszen has led a varied and devoted life of ministry, with roles in teaching, pastoral care and chaplaincy.